 - All the companies and importers that bring and sell smartphones or mobile phones in Nepal should first take ‘Type Approval’ from NTA and then only start the import process.
 Before selling the smartphones, the companies should also submit details of the devices for the MDMS registration process.

 - People who bring smartphones from abroad for their personal use, or who bring gifts for their family members also need to register their devices in the MDMS system.
-As explained above, NTA requires registering the mobile phone in MDMS even if you bring one device without paying customs or you bring more than one device for your entire family by paying customs.
+As explained above, NTA requires registering the mobile phone in MDMS even if you bring one device by paying customs plus taxes.
 You don’t need to register a genuine white market phone you bought in the Nepali market because the company has already done it for you.
 It is expected and required by the company to only sell the registered devices.
 Still, every consumer is requested to check the mobile themselves before purchasing just to be double sure.

 - Even foreigners or tourists who come to Nepal and use Nepali SIM cards or eSIM should also go through the MDMS registration form.